valory-xyz/autonolas-governance/abis/README.md

 # Autonolas governance ABIs
-These ABIs were obtained with 1000000 optimization passes.
+These ABIs were obtained with 1000000 optimization passes, except for the GovernorOLAS with 750 optimization passes.